Orders received by the Volkswagen Group

 ORDERS RECEIVED FOR COMMERCIAL VEHICLES

-Orders received for mid-sized and heavy trucks and buses increased by 3.5% year-on-year to 233,627 vehicles in 2018.
-In Western Europe, our main sales market, ongoing positive economic stimulus gave a boost to incoming orders.
-Orders received in South America were up in response to the economic recovery in Brazil.
+Orders received for mid-sized and heavy trucks and buses as well as for commercial vehicles from the MAN TGE van series decreased by 6.8% year-on-year to 227,240 vehicles in 2019.
+In Western Europe, our main sales market, the deteriorating economic situation, especially in Germany, and the uncertain outcome of the United Kingdom’s exit from the EU led to a marked decline in orders received.
+Orders received in South America were up as a consequence of the economic stabilization in Brazil.

 ORDERS RECEIVED IN THE POWER ENGINEERING SEGMENT